 - 1. Select a transaction category to map from the left-hand list - 2a.
 If this will map to an inventory item in QuickBooks, select that item from the QuickBooks Inventory Item drop-down list.
 The Account and Description will fill in automatically for that item.
 You can leave the description or edit it as needed, but don't change the Account, since this has already been assigned to that item in QuickBooks. - 2b.
 Or, if you're not mapping to an inventory item, select a QuickBooks Account from the next drop-down list, and then enter a Description. - 3.
 If this is an auto-tax item in QuickBooks, check the Taxable? box.
+(Actually it seems to work best if this is always checked.)

-This is important only if using the Cash Sale export method, but it must be done properly to avoid errors when importing to QuickBooks.
+This setting is important only if using the Cash Sale export method, but it must be done properly to avoid errors when importing to QuickBooks.
 If you're not sure, refer to your QuickBooks account list to see if this item/account is taxable.
-(If any of the items are set up to auto-tax in QuickBooks, you will also need to set up Taxes Mapping separately.) - 4.
-Click Add Mapping.
+(If any of the items are set up to auto-tax in QuickBooks, you will also need to set up Taxes Mapping separately.)

+- 4. Click Add Mapping.
 The details of the mapped category will appear in the bottom list, and the category will be removed from the first list so you know it's mapped already. - 5.
 Repeat for all categories, then click Save.
 All of the mappings will be saved and used each time you use the Export function.